A Closer Look at Cleanspark's Options Market Dynamics - Cleanspark (NASDAQ:CLSK)

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Cleanspark's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Cleanspark's whale trades within a strike price range from $5.0 to $30.0 in the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Cleanspark's whale activity within a strike price range from $10.0 to $27.0 in the last 30 days.

 Cleanspark Option Volume And Open Interest Over Last 30 Days